Blog / Spider vs. ScrapingBee: No Hidden Credit Multipliers, Real Browser Control

 Spider has no credit multipliers.
 A page is a page.

-How ScrapingBee’s credit system actually works
+How ScrapingBee’s credit system works

 ScrapingBee multiplies your credit cost based on the features you enable: